abelykh0/stm32f407-z80emu/README.md

 ## What it can do
 * Emulate Spectrum ZX 48K
 * Load snapshot in .Z80 format from SD card
+* Save snapshot in .Z80 format to SD card (currently uncompressed)

 TODO: video